PowerBiDevCamp/App-Owns-Data-Starter-Kit/README.md

 Core](https://docs.microsoft.com/en-us/ef/core/).
 Entity Framework
 supports the ***Code First*** approach where the developer starts by modeling database tables using classes defined in C\#.
-The Code First approach has advantages while you're still in the development phase because its very easy to change the database schema in your C\# code and then apply those changes to the database you're in the development lifecycle.
+The Code First approach has advantages while you're still in the development stage because its very easy to change the database schema in your C\# code and then apply those changes to the database.

 The C\# code which creates and accesses the **AppOwnsDataDB** database is included in a class library project named **AppOwnsDataShared**.
-By adding the Entity Framework code to a class library project, it can be shared across the two application projects for **AppOwnsDataAdmin** and **AppOwnsDataWebApi**.
+By adding the Entity Framework code to a class library project, it can be shared across the two web application projects for **AppOwnsDataAdmin** and **AppOwnsDataWebApi**.

 One import thing to keep in mind is that the **AppOwnsDataShared** project is a class library which cannot have its own configuration file.
-Therefore, the connection string for the **AppOwnsDataDB** database is tracked in configuration files for both the **AppOwnsDataAdmin** application and for **AppOwnsDataWebApi**.
+Therefore, the connection string for the **AppOwnsDataDB** database is tracked in project configuration files for both **AppOwnsDataAdmin** and **AppOwnsDataWebApi**.

 The **Tenants** table in **AppOwnsDataDB** is generated by a C\# class named **PowerBITenant**.